ZWang-Lab/G2S3/README.md

 # G2S3: a Sparse and Smooth Signal of Gene Graph-based imputation method for scRNA-seq data

 G2S3 is an imputation method that applies graph signal processing to extract gene graph structure from scRNA-seq data and recover true expression levels by borrowing information from adjacent genes in the gene graph.
-G2S3 was shown to be an effective tool to improve the quality of single-cell transcriptomic data.
-Moreover, G2S3 is computationally efficient for imputation in large-scale scRNA-seq datasets.
+It is computationally efficient for imputation in large-scale scRNA-seq datasets.

 ## Installation Instructions: